Blendr: Platforms

-Blendr is currently available through the website, or for iOS devices through the iTunes app store and for Android through Google Play.
-As of September 2012, the application is free and supported by advertising, with a subscription option for increased functionality.
+Blendr was available through the website, or for iOS devices through the iTunes app store and for Android through Google Play.
+As of September 2012, the application was free and supported by advertising, with a subscription option for increased functionality.

 History

 Blendr was announced to the press at SXSW on March 14, 2011, under the code name Project Amicus.
 The name "Blendr" was ultimately revealed when the app launched in the iTunes app store on September 8, 2011.

-Blendr announced that their services will cease on October 31, 2022.
+Blendr released a statement that the service would cease activity in all territories worldwide on 31 October 2022, and all user data would be deleted by 30 November 2022.